 The consideration of the relevant knowledge and expertise of the candidates;

-Details of how much weight / percentage should be placed for each set of criteria
+Details of how much weight / percentage should be placed for each set of criteria.

-Produce a clear scope of works and activities that the PAFA is required to perform against which the Gas Transporters can undertake a tender process.
+Produce a clear scope of works and activities that the PAFA is required to perform, against which the Gas Transporters can undertake a tender process.
 The scope of works is as detailed in Document 4.

 Prepare the draft recitals / introduction for the PAFA contract.

-Gas Transporter PAFA tender and appointmentPerformance Assurance Framework Administrator
+Gas Transporter tender for and appointment of the Performance Assurance Framework Administrator

-6.2.1 Is as is set out in the UNC Section V.
+6.2.1 This is as set out in the UNC Transportation Principal Document Section V.

-Tender and PAFA appointment timescales and PAFA Contract extension
+Performance Assurance Framework Administrator - Tender and appointment timescales and contract extension

-The PAC shall provide the final versions of document in section 6.1, to the Gas Transporters.
+The PAC shall provide to the Gas Transporters the final versions of the document in Section 5.1.

 On receipt, the Gas Transporters shall commence the tender process, using reasonable endeavours to appoint the PAFA: